Frequently Asked Questions

 Q. Are your books okay for kids/teens?

 A. My books are published as adult fantasy (not YA or kid/teen fantasy) in English.
 That said, there’s nothing in them I’d personally consider inappropriate for teens, and some of them are published as Young Adult in other countries.
 Whether they’re a good fit for any given kid or teen will vary.
 (For instance, Swords & Fire is full of political intrigue, which some kids may find compelling and others may not.)
-To get more specific, there are some dark moments, violence, and character death, but nothing I’d consider beyond the scope of what you’d find in YA books.
+To get more specific, there are some dark moments, violence, and character death, and in the case of The Echo Archives a lot of swearing, but nothing I’d consider beyond the scope of what you’d find in YA books.
 The romance doesn’t go beyond kissing and there’s no sexual assault in any of my books.

 Q. What LGBT+ rep do your books have?